xploithost/672/README.md

 # 672
-PS4 exploit host for 6.72
+leeful PS4 exploit host for 6.72